rustyio/sync/README.markdown

 * `ignore`: If a file is not a descendant, sync will completely ignore it.

-## A note about Nitrogen

-The `{sync_mode, nitrogen}` option is no longer necessary for users of the [Nitrogen Web Framework](http://nitrogenproject.com) and will be ignored.
-Sync works with Nitrogen without that option.

 ## Sample Configuration File

 Please note that sync loads with the following defaults: